For those who are just starting as a woodworker, finding the right tools can be quite challenging.

 While the cordless circular saw cannot match the corded ones for their overall power, they are considerably more mobile.

 This allows you to use them in places where an electrical outlet is not handy.
-Because you can move it where it is needed, then wherever you are at becomes your workplace.
+Because you can move it where it is needed.

-It is advisable that if you are on a jobsite that is away from power sources that you carry an extra charged battery or two.
+It is advisable that if you are on a job site that is away from power sources you carry an extra charged battery or two.

 3- Abrasive Circular Saw